amaljoe/songbook_flutter/README.md

 AI Integrated Feature(Under Development):
 -> Auto detect a song while in church so that it can be opened even if the user doesn't know the song number or title.

+Programming languages used :
+Dart, SQL

+Framework used :
+Flutter